emugarura/kenya-projects/README.md

 ## Data Processing

-A script to process data is in scripts/
+A script to process data is in `scripts/`

-See also: scripts/README.md
+See also: `scripts/README.md`

 ## Installation

 1. Install web components from npm (for the processing script) and bower (for the web map):

-  $ npm install
-  $ bower install
+  * `npm install`
+  * `bower install`

 2. Compile javascript using browserify (install if necessary):

-  $ npm install -g browserify
+  * `npm install -g browserify`
-  $ browserify js/main.js -o bundle.js
+  * `browserify js/main.js -o bundle.js`

 3. The web app must be run from a http server (as it loads assets over AJAX):

-  $ npm install http-server -g
+  * `npm install http-server -g`
-  $ http-server
+  * `http-server`

+## Future Work

+A novel way to visualize the data would be to implement a heat map showing where projects are most overdue.

+This would be useful for examining patterns in project overruns and to determine where effort should be applied to prevent project mismanagement in certain areas.

 ## References